valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.ltex-ls.path`

 If set to an empty string, LTeX automatically downloads the [latest compatible release of ltex-ls from GitHub](https://github.com/valentjn/ltex-ls/releases), stores it in the folder of the extension, and uses it for the checking process.
 You can point this setting to an ltex-ls release you downloaded by yourself.
-Use the path to the root directory of ltex-ls (it contains `bin` and `lib` subdirectories).
+Use the path to the root directory of ltex-ls (it contains `bin` and `lib` subdirectories). `~` is expanded to the user's home directory.
 Changes require reloading the Visual Studio Code window to take effect.

 *Type:* `string`